 Build a Successful Career

 The College of Health Sciences' Doctor of Nurse Anesthesia Completion Program builds upon your solid educational foundation as a Certified Registered Nurse Anesthetist.
-Full- or part-time online courses adapt to your schedule.
 You will acquire new advanced knowledge that will help you qualify for leadership positions in nurse anesthesia and education in a patient-centered practice.

 Doctor of Nurse Anesthesia Practice; Completion Program for CRNA's

-The DNAP Program may be completed in 12 months of full-time study or 24 months of part-time study.
+The DNAP Program is to completed in 12 months of full-time study.
 Courses are intended to strengthen skills in areas relevant to the improvement of clinical practice or education.
 Research, statistics, process improvement, and ethics are just a few of the courses and topics.

 A scholarly project is required.
 These projects are intended to improve the anesthesia practice environment where the student is employed while adding to the body of knowledge on the selected topic.
 Analysis of the practice environment of each student is used to plan and execute the scholarly project under the direction of a project committee chaired by one of the program faculty.